Indianapolis Colts vs. Jacksonville Jaguars NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Indianapolis and its opponents have gone over the current 44-point total in 10 of 16 games (62.5%) this season.
+- Jacksonville's games have gone over 44 points in eight of 16 chances this season.

-- So far this season, 50% of Jacksonville's games (8/16) have had more combined points than Sunday's total of 44.

-- The two teams combine to average 41.7 points per game, 2.3 less than the total in this contest.
+- Sunday's over/under is 2.3 points higher than the combined 41.7 PPG average of the two teams.

 - These two squads surrender a combined 49.1 points per game, 5.1 more than this contest's over/under.